Five signs you’re ready for a new job

-At Genesis we’ve heard lots of stories about people who’ve stayed way too long in the same role.
-Sure, routine can be comfortable, you like your commute and you have a desk near a window – but staying put when you’re ready for a new challenge can have a negative effect on your self esteem as well as your résumé.
+At genesis IT we’ve heard lots of stories about people who’ve stayed way too long in the same role.
+Sure, routine can be comfortable, you like your commute and you have a desk near a window – but staying put when you’re ready for a new challenge can have a negative effect on your self esteem as well as your resume.

 Of course, there are lots of legitimate reasons for staying in the same job long term.
 In fact, if you enjoy your job, feel motivated and valued then there’s no pressing reason to move on.

 Take a step back on your morning commute and really think about how you feel about another day in your current role.
-If you’re cringing then it’s probably time to move on.
+If you’re dreading it then it’s probably time to move on.

 A sure sign that it’s time to move on is a constant feeling of boredom.
 If you’re watching the clock, longing for home time or generally feeling completely unmotivated then it’s time to brush off your CV.